-The total remuneration paid during the fiscal year to senior executives (excluding social security charges) amounted to €942 thousand.
+The total remuneration paid during the fiscal year to senior executives (excluding social security charges) amounted to \notin 1,133 thousand.

-3.4 Events after the closing of the financial year
+3.4 Events after the closing of the fiscal year

-As of the date of closing of the financial statements by the Board of Directors on December 15, 2021, there were no events after the closing date that could have a significant impact on the Company's financial position and assets.
+As of the date of closing of the financial statements by the Board of Directors on December 15, 2022, there were no events after the closing date that could have a significant impact on the Company's financial position and assets.